Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Benchmark

 \subsection{Multilingual Financial Misinformation Dataset Construction}

 In this section, we introduce the construction of the multilingual financial misinformation dataset.
-To ensure a fairer comparison across languages and across different financial scenarios, we construct a multilingual financial misinformation dataset in this section by translating globally relevant news items.
+To ensure a fairer comparison across languages and across different financial scenarios, we construct the dataset by translating globally relevant news items.

-\textbf{1) Financial news collecting:} We begin with the FinFact \cite{rangapur2025fin} dataset, a benchmark for detecting misinformation in financial claims, and focus on its Snopes subset.
+\textbf{1) Financial news collection:} We begin with the FinFact \cite{rangapur2025fin} dataset, a benchmark for detecting misinformation in financial claims, and focus on its Snopes subset.
 Since the claims provided by the authors are derived from Snopes article titles\footnote{https://www.snopes.com/}, which are often questions or incomplete statements, we crawled the original claims from the corresponding URLs for use in this study.
 We further collected Snopes news from 2024 to September 2025 using financial keywords.
-Two annotators with a background in finance then screened the complete set of claims, resulting in a final dataset of 502 items in the financial domain.
+Two annotators with a background in finance (see Appendix \ref{app:annotatorsdetails}) then screened the complete set of claims, resulting in a final dataset of 502 items in the financial domain\footnote{Financial misinformation in this study refers to false or misleading information involving monetary value, economic assets, financial transactions, or promised financial gain that may induce financially consequential behavior or expose individuals to economic loss.}.

-\textbf{2) Global news collecting (GlobalEn):} Next, two financial experts categorized the filtered financial claims into regional news, which attracts attention primarily within specific countries or regions, and global news that has potential worldwide relevance.
+\textbf{2) Global news collection (GlobalEn):} Next, two financial experts categorized the filtered financial claims into regional news, which attracts attention primarily within specific countries or regions, and global news that has potential worldwide relevance.
 This process yielded 144 global news items, of which 121 were labeled as false and 23 as true.

-\textbf{3) Translation collecting:} Subsequently, the claims were translated into Chinese (GlobalCh), Greek (GlobalGr), and Bengali(GlobalBe) using GPT-4.1.
+\textbf{3) Translation collection:} Subsequently, the claims were translated into Chinese (GlobalCh), Greek (GlobalGr), and Bengali(GlobalBe) using GPT-4.1.
 Two native speakers of each target language then evaluated the translated outputs.
 For instances where the translation quality was insufficient, one human translator revised the text manually and another reviewed the revisions to ensure both accuracy and fluency.

 Table \ref{tab:agreementscore} presents the inter-annotator agreement scores for each stage.
 Detailed annotation guidelines for each step are provided in Appendix \ref{app:annotation}, and data statistics are reported in Table \ref{tab:datastatistic}.